 I just recently discovered these Bamboobies washable nursing pads.
 They are made out of bamboo rayon velour and are super soft.
 Also, they’re heart shaped to prevent wrinkling under your bra so they’re very discreet.
 As far as disposable pads go, I prefer the Medela brand.

-I got these Gilligan & O’Malley sleep bras when I was nursing Raley.
+I love nursing sleep bras.
 I wear them every single day.
 They are so comfortable, non-restrictive, and they look like sports bras so you can get away with wearing them out underneath a t-shirt.
 Because they are less restrictive than other nursing bras, I’ve found that my ducts don’t get clogged as easily when wearing them, which is another reason that makes them so comfortable!

 8. UpSpring Wellmom Nipple Balm